 There are dozens of energy and sports drink companies out there to meet this growing demand for a regular energy boost.
 From flashy cans packed with bold flavors to all-natural alternatives, it can be difficult to cut through the noise and choose the right healthy energy drink for you.

-That's why we're reviewing the top five healthy energy drinks that will give you a moderate level of caffeine without added sugars and artificial ingredients.
+That’s why we’re reviewing the top healthy energy drinks and coffees that will give you a moderate level of caffeine without added sugars and artificial ingredients.

 The Downside of Mainstream Energy Drinks